Become a Professional Hair Styling Instructor: Requirements and Info

 Learn how to become a professional hair styling instructor.
 Research the education requirements, training information and licensing required for starting a career as a hair styling instructor.

-Do I Want to Be a Hair Styling Instructor?
+Should I Become a Hair Styling Instructor?

 Hair styling or cosmetology instructors train aspiring hair stylists, hairdressers and cosmetologists.
 They can work in public and private career or technical schools as well as businesses like hair salons.

 These professionals typically work during school hours, though some might have to come in early or stay late to meet with parents or students.
 They might also do most of their grading and lesson planning in the evenings or on weekends; however, most instructors have summers off.
-The U.S. Bureau of Labor Statistics (BLS) reported the median annual salary for career and technical instructors was above the national median in May 2012.

 |Degree Field||Cosmetology or related|